-Friday Favs – Tri 2 Cook makes Butternut Thyme Bars
+Friday Faves – Tri 2 Cook makes Butternut Thyme Bars

 Happy Friday everyone!
 Hope you had a great week back at work after the Thanksgiving holiday.
 Today’s Friday Favs is another local Boston blogger.
 Shannon from Tri 2 Cook was one of the first bloggers I ever met in real life.
 Shannon is a triathlete and she loves to mix up really unique flavor combinations in the kitchen (think blueberry, goat cheese, basil pie or white chocolate wasabi truffles).
 I’ve had the chance to enjoy some of her creative creations and they’ve always been amazing.